-Scientists say that COVID-19 seems to be passed between humans mainly through droplets from our mouths and noses when we sneeze, cough, or breathe out.
-They are not absolutely sure, though, because this is a new virus.
+Scientists say that COVID-19 spreads mainly through droplets from our mouths and noses when we speak, cough or sneeze.

-These are some of the things the NHS says we all should do to avoid catching or spreading COVID-19 (this is called ‘social distancing’):
+Here are some of the things the NHS says we can still do to avoid catching or spreading COVID-19:

 Bringing out the best in us

 It’s often said that dealing with difficult things brings out the best in us humans.
 You may have already seen that in yourself?
 For example, people who go through tough times in childhood are often really good at thinking about other people’s feelings, and understanding when people are stressed or frightened.

 We’ve found some lovely stories of children and young people who did great things when the pandemic first started.
 Here are some of our favourites.

 A brother and sister in Ohio, in the United States of America, performed a concert for their 78 year-old neighbour who loves music.
 They did this outside her window!